 Princess Karam was often placed on ‘best-dressed’ lists and was even used as a promotional tool.
 She found herself as one of twelve stylish women to attend a presentation on healthy eating by Hollywood dietician Dr. D. H. B. Hauser and is said to be the inspiration for Ira Gershwin’s Maharanee (At the Night Races in Paris) in The Ziegfeld Follies of 1936.

 According to a 1934 Vogue article, Princess Karam’s appearance was shaped by the influence of her husband.
 “Prince Karam, who has a great deal of taste in women’s clothes, has taken his beautiful wife in hand and made her into one of the best-turned-out women in Europe to-day.
 He sits with her at Antoine’s while she has her hair done, and at Paquin’s while she is being fitted” (“As Seen by Him: Forever England,” 1934, p.
 94) (7).
-It’s not determined whether the Maharaja was the sole influence of Princess Karam’s appearance or was one of the many hands that helped shape her appearance.
+It’s not determined whether the Maharaja was the sole influence of Princess Karam’s appearance or was one of many hands that shaped her appearance.

 The couple returned to India before the beginning of World War II, raised their children, and she passed away in 2002.
 As like in Paris, Princess Karam became a style icon in India for her saris, opulent jewelry, and social standing.
 Although she lived her life as a wife and mother, she was also a style icon who introduced Indian fashion to Parisian society.